Expelling Russian diplomats: tokenism in Europe; petulance in Washington

 Even within some of the countries which have expelled Russian diplomats, the decision to do so has been controversial.

-In Italy Matteo Salvini – the man most likely to become Italy’s next Prime Minister following the recent election – has made clear his strong disagreement with the expulsions known.
+In Italy Matteo Salvini – the man most likely to become Italy’s next Prime Minister following the recent election – has made clear his strong disagreement with the expulsions.
 According to Reuters Salvini has tweeted the following

 Boycotting Russia, renewing sanctions and expelling diplomats does not resolve problems, it aggravates them